 Lacrosse dodges are very important to the team and the individual lacrosse player.
 If your team can’t dodge then there is a very small chance you will score.
 Technically, a dodge is the act of evading one’s opponent in order to get a pass or shot.
-Many offences use dodges as a decoy while other players cut and get open.
+Many offenses use dodges as a decoy while other players cut and get open.
 Others use dodges to draw the double and feed to the open man.
 They can even be used in other ways; it depends on the coach and the overall creativity of the team.
-There are multiple different dodges that one can practice and more evolving each season.
-Below is a brief description of the basics.
+There are multiple different dodges that one can practice below is a brief description of the basics.

 Lacrosse Dodges – The Bull